Arrow Grooves Archeology

 1839 Murder in Rugeley

 This site costs me quite a few dollars a year to maintain.
 If you feel inclined, please click on the SECURE means above and donate a small sum to my account.
-I help hundreds of people per year with enquiries and get relatively nothing in return except satisfaction.
+I help dozens of people per year with enquiries and get relatively nothing in return except satisfaction.
 Thanks to the European Union (which I detest) I am now charged VAT at 20% on my web sites, meaning even more cost.
 Any donations, however small, would be appreciated.

 ROYAL SUTTON COLDFIELD

 Pages are regularly updated and are regularly under construction and expansion.
 You may wonder why certain images are in here but, as I missed so much as a teenager, I am attempting to make up for it now, once taken, online, and hopefully stored for the future.
 Copyright.
 I get many images from individuals who tell me that this is a photo I have of X, Y or Z. You can use it on the site if its appropriate?
 I do not know who took it, when it was taken, or if it was originally for a book or whatever.
 I have just bought a copy of a book, the author is dead, the photographer is long dead, the publisher and printer no longer exist, I had no luck in finding any 'estate' of the author and the book is published by an organisation that no longer exists, eg: Sutton Coldfield Corporation and yet the copyright is allegedly still valid.
 This is my own site, I do it for fun, there is no money to be made and is there for the world to see and use.
 The copyright laws are far too complex and very very hard to adhere to.
 If A person owns a photograph of something in WW2, do I have to search for an unknown photographer because he took it in 1943?
 Hardly likely, but according to copyright laws I am supposed to.
 If we all adhered to these laws nothing would be written, nothing would be published and this would be the emptiest internet in the universe.
-See credits
+See credits.

 Sutton is first recorded in the Domesday Book in 1086.
 It is a name commonly found across the country and comes from the Old English suth tun meaning 'south farm'.
 Where it was south of is unsure, perhaps the ecclesiastical centre of Lichfield, maybe Tamworth which was the capital of the Anglian kingdom of Mercia, or possibly it was named as being in the south of the Chase.
 At the time of the Conquest, Sutton belonged to Edwin, Earl of Mercia.
 He was the grandson of Godiva.
 Edwin struggled to the last for English freedom and was put to death in 1071.
 Godiva's husband, Leofric, would often stay in Sutton on his way to his home in Beverley Regis from Coventry.
 During the time of Shakespeare Sutton Coldfield was 'clean, well paved with quaint half timbered homes surrounding the church', being prosperous.